ericmj/workshop/lab5/README.md

 field will hold a map where the key is the user name and the value is the `pid` of the user process, `%{username => pid}`.

-This is how chats are usually modeled in Elixir, you have a process for each user, this process could also manage the socket connection between the user and the server.
+This is how chats are usually modeled in Elixir:
+* you have a process for each user
+* the process manages inbound messages, perhaps from a socket
-And you have a single process that orchestrates the message passing between users in a chat room, this is the process we will be working on and the client processes will be handled in the tests.
+* you have a single process that orchestrates the message passing between users

-We will keep the public function from lab 3, but instead of the implementation being in the function itself they will send a message to the chat room process.
-Check out `lib/lab5.ex` for examples.
+In this lab, we'll shift the implementation from simple functions to the above processes.
+Instead of a Phoenix client, your clients will be tests.

 ## Lab instructions